These two tests are commonly used to screen for cervical cancer:

-Both the Pap test and molecular testing for HPV involve a similar procedure.
+Both the Pap test and HPV test involve a similar procedure.
 As in a routine gynecologic exam, you lie on a table and place your feet in footrests.
 Your health care provider places an instrument (called a speculum) in your vagina and opens it slightly to see inside.

 Cells are gently collected from the surface of the cervix and the area around it.
 You may feel some pressure or discomfort; some women say it feels like menstrual cramps.
 You may bleed a bit after the test.

-PAP and molecular test results, and further testing
+PAP and HPV test results, and further testing

 A normal result for the Pap test means the cells look normal under the microscope.
-A normal result for the molecular test means you don't have a high-risk type of HPV.
+A normal result for the HPV test means you don't have a high-risk type of HPV.